pjb-asl/de_tech_test_trial_run/NOTES.md

 I'm back on the task.
 I've just looked at the sample file and there is an extra field which is confusing!

 Found the issue.
 I'd missed a fields!
 Doh!

+The initial pipeline is working but I don't have any test coverage or file content validation